Cecure-Intelligence-Limited/cil-internship-cohort-04/Chukwudi-Ikpeama/module-2/databases-use-cases/ReadME.md

 ### Use Cases

 Document-oriented databases are good for representing large volumes of **irregular** data, particularly data that is stored with metadata that describes each document.
-Some type of document database is usually what people think of when they are discussing NoSQL databases.
-Examples of document database are MongoDB, Amazon DocumentDB, etc.

 Due to their flexible schema, document-oriented databases are perfect for collecting and storing any type of data.
 It can be used for creating and incorporating new forms of data, including user-generated content, such as images, comments, and videos.
-Because of this we can effectively manage data collected and aggregated from a variety of sources.
+Because of this, we can effectively manage unstructured data collected and aggregated from a variety of sources.

+Examples of document database are MongoDB, Amazon DocumentDB, etc.

 ## 3. Key-value Databases